Configuration and Benchmarking of $\mathrm{e}^+\mathrm{e}^-$ Processes with K4GeneratorsConfig: Introduction

-Another key aspect of the benchmarking is the reproducibility of results.
-To ensure that the results presented further on in this section are robust and repeatable, we have developed a Python package, \GeneratorsConfig, which automates the benchmarking process for MC event generation.
+The Python package, \GeneratorsConfig automates the benchmarking process for MC event generation.
 The central philosophy behind this package is that the physics we wish to simulate for our tests should remain independent of the specific MC generator being used.
 With this goal in mind, we designed the tool to accept universal physics inputs, which are then systematically translated into generator-specific input formats required for simulation.
 The physics information provided to the tool can range from simple details like the collision energy to more complex specifications, such as beam types, particle distributions, and the particular processes to simulate.
 This abstraction ensures that users can define the physics of their simulation straightforwardly and consistently without needing to account for the idiosyncrasies of different MC generators.
 Once the input is provided, the package generates runcards or configuration files tailored to the syntax, parameters, and requirements of the specific generators.

+\GeneratorsConfig ensures that the results presented further on in this section are robust and repeatable.
+By concentrating on areas where discrepancies are unlikely, we can provide a valuable diagnostic insights for both users and developers of MC generators.
+Such comparisons help uncover technical issues, validate algorithmic implementations, and ensure that these tools meet the stringent precision demands of future collider experiments.

 \GeneratorsConfig supports a variety of MC generators relevant for \epem colliders, making it a versatile solution for diverse simulation needs.
 It not only handles the physics parameters but also configures essential simulation settings, such as random seed values, number of events, and technical details required by the generators.
-This automation ensures compatibility across generators and drastically reduces the likelihood of human error, providing a reliable way to achieve reproducible results.
+This automation ensures compatibility across generators.
 The tool’s modular architecture also enables seamless extensibility.
-New generators can be added by defining their respective templates or translation rules, ensuring that the package remains adaptable as new MC generators or versions are introduced.
-Furthermore, \GeneratorsConfig supports batch processing, allowing users to configure and benchmark multiple generators or physics scenarios efficiently.
+New generators can be added by defining their respective templates or translation rules.